Most Common Home Buyer Questions

 Current market conditions

-The next area to look at will be the current market conditions.
+The next area to examine is the current market conditions.
 Market dynamics can change on a dime, so our agents always keep their ears to the ground for sudden changes.
-As experts in this field, our agents can often determine the real-time circumstances before the widespread press reports.
+As experts in this field, our agents can often determine the real-time circumstances before widespread press reports.

 Property Condition